Twist with Bobby Darin

 Twist with Bobby Darin is an album by American singer Bobby Darin, released in 1961.

-It reached number 48 on the Billboard 200 and remained there for 31 weeks.
+The album debuted on the Billboard Top LPs chart in the issue dated January 27, 1962, and remained on the chart for 31 weeks, peaking at number 48.
+It also debuted on the Cashbox albums chart in the issue dated February 17, 1962, and remained on the chart for a total of five weeks, peaking at number 45.

 Five of the songs were previously released the year before on For Teenagers Only and the first six were written by Darin himself.

 Reception

 In his Allmusic review, critic JT Griffith wrote "The dance album is a collection of rock songs, all of which have backbeat suitable for, obviously, twisting...
 Twist with Bobby Darin was something of a stop-gap album."